spcs/synaps/synaps-api/doc/source/artifacts/apispec/action/get_metric_statistics.rst

        Data Type: Integer

        Valid value : 60(1 minute) ~ 86400(24 hours), multiple of 60.

+       "(Total seconds between StartTime and EndTime) / Period" should be less than or equal to 1,440.
      - Yes
    * - StartTime
      - End of the period for which data point will be returned.

        Data type: DateTime

+       Limitation: The time period between StartTime and EndTime should not be over 15 days.
      - Yes
    * - Statistics.member.N
      - Metric statistics to return.